t1agob/Drupal-7.1-with-PHP-7-as-an-Azure-App-Service/README.md

 </details>

 ### How to Build the Main Docker Image
-1. Edit line 1 of `Dockerfile`.
+1. Edit line 1 of `Dockerfile.MAIN`.
 The `FROM` command should reference the base image name For example:
- `FROM creg7smg.azurecr.io/drupal-7-as-an-azure-app-service:base`
+ `FROM t1agobacr.azurecr.io/drupal7:PHP7-base`
-2. Run `docker build --rm -f "Dockerfile.MAIN" -t creg7smg.azurecr.io/drupal-7-as-an-azure-app-service:latest .`
+2. Run `docker build --rm -f "Dockerfile.MAIN" -t t1agobacr.azurecr.io/drupal7:PHP7-latest .`

 <details><summary>Visual Studio Code - Run (click here)</summary>
 <p>

 ![myimage]

-[myimage]: images/VSCode-Dockerfile_Run.png
+[myimage]: images/VSCode-Image_Run.png
 </p>
 </details>

 ### How to Run your Site Locally
-1. Run `docker run --rm -it -p 2222:2222 -p 80:80 drupal-7-as-an-azure-app-service:latest`
+1. Run `docker run --rm -it -p 2222:2222 -p 80:80 drupal7:PHP7-latest`
 2. Open a web browser and navigate to http://localhost.
 You should see the Drual logo and the title "Select an installation profile"
 3. To get to the bash prompt inside of your now running container, in another terminal window, run:
 `docker exec -it vigilant_elion /bin/sh`